When you need to move abroad, a rental property is ideal at the beginning and the most common option.

 If you do need to leave, you need to sell the house as well, because renting out the property in the Netherlands is most of the time not allowed by many mortgage providers (and Airbnb in Amsterdam for example also isn’t all that much of a goldmine anymore).
 Although it’s sometimes possible to rent out when you’re temporarily abroad, so that might be handy for you internationals out there reading this!

-In the long run: buying a house in the Netherlands is the wise thing financially
+In the long run: buying a house in the Netherlands is often a wise thing financially.

 The downsides of buying a house in Holland